TallKite/linnstrument-firmware/README.md

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but only 2 edosteps for 16edo.

+MicroLinn can be set to 12edo.
+What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
+It can be stretched and/or detuned, plus you can have multi-colored note lights.

 GUITAR TUNING

-MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
-The guitar tuning screen no longer adjusts the pitch of each "string".
+When microLinn is on, the Linnstrument uses a completely different guitar tuning than the usual one.
+Changing one tuning doesn't affect the other.
+MicroLinn's guitar tuning screen doesn't adjust the pitch of each "string".
 Instead it sets 7 independent row offsets.
 The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 On the far left, the anchor string is red, or orange if lit up.
 The others are green, or cyan if lit up.
 Tap any button on the far left to select a string.
 The button lights up and sounds that open string.
 Assuming it's not the anchor string, one of the neighboring strings, whichever one is closest to the anchor, also lights up.
 You won't see a note name with an octave number.
-Instead you'll see a row offset as a number (which can be negative).
+Instead you'll see a row offset as a number, which can be negative.
 This is the row offset between the two lit-up strings.
 Swipe right or left on it as before to increase or decrease it.
 (Selecting the anchor string doesn't show a row offset.)

 Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
 And increasing any row offset below the anchor string *flattens* the current string and all strings below it.
 (Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)
-To summarize, you're *seeing* the offset between the two lit-up strings, but *hearing* the pitch of the outer lit-up string.
+To summarize, you're *seeing* the offset between the two lit-up strings, but *hearing* the pitch of the outermost lit-up string.

-If the guitar tuning is the standard tuning, the GLOBAL screen's GUITAR pad is dark blue, otherwise it's bright blue.
+If the guitar tuning is the standard tuning, on the Global Settings screen the GUITAR pad is dark blue, otherwise it's bright blue.
 The exact notes don't matter, just that the intervals between open strings are all 4ths, except for that one major 3rd.
-The edo's perfect 4th is its closest approximation to 4/3.
+Details: The edo's perfect 4th is its closest approximation to 4/3.
 The edo's major 3rd is two octaves minus four 4ths.
 There's two possible 4ths for 13edo (5\13 and 6\13) and 18edo (7\18 and 8\18).
 Either 4th keeps the GUITAR pad dark blue.

-On the custom row offset screem, when microLinn is on, the "-GUI" option for reversed guitar tuning is no longer available.
+In Global Settings, when you long-press the OCTAVE pad, the "-GUI" option for reversed guitar tuning is not available when microLinn is on.
 To get this reversed tuning, set the guitar tuning manually.

 NOTE LIGHTS